chamaeleonidae/api/docs/apis/search.md

 ## Get a Search Import :id=search-imports-show

-Useful to track the progress of this import
+Useful to track the progress of this import.
+Small imports (< 100 rows) will finish within approx 1 second.

 #### HTTP Request